-Let yeast and warm water bloom together in a mixing bowl for 5 minutes.
+- Let the yeast and warm water bloom together in a mixing bowl for 5 minutes.

-Mix dry ingredients together, making sure that salt is evenly distributed throughout the flour.
-Mix wet ingredients together.
-Add to the yeast and begin mixing with a dough hook.
+- Mix dry ingredients together, in a mixing bowl, making sure that salt is evenly distributed throughout the flour.
+Mix oil and honey together.
+Add oil and honey to the yeast first, followed by the dry ingredients and begin mixing with a dough hook.

-Top with jam and goat cheese.
-Place in the oven and bake until crust is fully cooked (if using a pizza stone, this will be about 8-10 minutes).
+- Top with jam and goat cheese.
+Place in the oven and bake until thevcrust is fully cooked (if using a pizza stone, this will be about 8-10 minutes).

-Once pizza is cooked, remove from oven and garnish with mint, cut and serve.
+- Once the pizza is cooked, remove from oven and garnish with parsley.